grafana/pyroscope/docs/sources/deploy-kubernetes/helm.md

    pyroscope-querier-66bf58dfcc-zbggm      1/1     Running   0          3m23s
    ```

-1. Wait until all of the pods have a status of `Running` or `Completed`, which might take a few minutes.
+1. Wait until all the pods have a status of `Running` or `Completed`, which might take a few minutes.

 ## Query profiles in Grafana